lesterlimjj/tp/docs/UserGuide.md

 Input restriction:
 * `PERSON_INDEX` and `PREFERENCE_INDEX` must be a positive integer within the bounds of the person list and that person's preference list respectively.
 * `TAG` must be between 2 and 30 characters long and can only contain letters, numbers, apostrophes, spaces, periods, hyphens, underscores, plus, and ampersands.
-The tag cannot be blank and must not already exist.
+* The tag cannot be blank and must already exist.

 Example:
 * `deletePreferenceTag 3 1 t/quiet t/cool`